-Often called "wear and tear" arthritis, osteoarthritis (OA) is the most common form of arthritis in the U.S. Over time, joint cartilage usually breaks down, and OA symptoms — such as joint pain, swelling, tenderness, and stiffness — begin to occur.
+Often called "wear and tear" arthritis, osteoarthritis (OA) is the most common form of arthritis in Australia and New Zealand.
+Over time, joint cartilage usually breaks down, and OA symptoms — such as joint pain, swelling, tenderness, and stiffness — begin to occur.
 OA most commonly affects the knees, hips, fingers and spine, but can also affect other areas of the body.

 Are you at risk of developing this condition?
 Read on to find out.

-Joint injury or overuse caused by physical labor or sports: Traumatic joint injury increases your risk of developing OA in that joint.
+- Joint injury or overuse caused by physical labour or sports: Traumatic joint injury increases your risk of developing OA in that joint.
 Joints used repeatedly in certain jobs may be more likely to develop OA because of injury or overuse.